Let us illustrate some of the sights and activities available in and around Union Island.

 At night, several restaurants offer everything from light snacks to full dinners.
 Union Island is famous for its lobster and conch.
 Both local cuisine and international fare are available on Union Island.

 Enjoy a rum punch in one of the many local bars.
 Listen to steel pan bands playing authentic West Indian music.
 Lambi's is a favourite for good drinks and authentic local fare.
 And stop by Twilight Bar opposite the main dock where the atmosphere is friendly, the drinks are reasonably priced and some evenings they offer live music.
-For the budget conscious, try Big City for good grub in Clifton's back street.
+For the budget conscious, try Big Citi for good grub in Clifton, upstairs from the Tourist Bureau.

 Happy Island, run by Janti in Clifton Harbour is a favourite place to chill out with a drink and watch the sun set.